-Key strategies for uplifting and safe streets and spaces

-- Design the public realm around people foremost, with a human scale and promoting activity. - Incorporate overlooking, mixed land uses, generous provision for natural play and a range of informal and formal leisure activities to provide opportunities for all. - Create a legacy for future generations through the exemplary open space and a sense of ownership. - Make art, innovative design and green infrastructure part of everyday life. - Use technology and digital connectivity to allow social, cultural, education and business activity in buildings and open spaces to meet current and future needs.

-Public space includes open spaces and the network of streets that provide the setting for daily life.
-A high-quality public realm will prioritise people and nature, whilst accommodating vehicle movement efficiently.
-A clear hierarchy to streets and spaces will help people to navigate the public realm and will also provide the appropriate variety of spaces for a range of social and leisure opportunities, from neighbourly chats to cultural events in the community plaza.

-Movement - Active travel network

-EFDC Local Plan Policy SP2, SP4, DM5 and DM9

-EFDC Green Infrastructure Strategy

-Harlow Sculpture Town
+Key strategies for uplifting and safe streets and spaces • Design the public realm around people foremost, with a human scale and promoting activity. • Incorporate overlooking, mixed land uses, generous provision for natural play and a range of info and formal leisure activities to provide opportunities for all. nformal • Create a legacy for future generations through the exemplary open space and a sense of owner nership. • Make art, innovative design and green infrastructure part of everyday life. • Use technology and digital connectivity to allow social, cultural, education and business activi buildings and open spaces to meet current and future needs. ivity in ublic space includes open spaces and the network of streets that provide the setting for daily life.
+A nigh-quality public realm will prioritise people and nature, whilst accommodating vehicle movement efficiently.
+A clear hierarchy to streets and spaces vill help people to navigate the public realm and vill also provide the appropriate variety of spaces or a range of social and leisure opportunities, rom neighbourly chats to cultural events in the community plaza.
+180 See also: Nature AT SO Movement - Active travel network TO X EFDC Local Plan Policy SP2, SP4, DM5 and DM9 EFDC Green Infrastructure Strategy HGGT Vision and Design Guide Harlow Sculpture Town